Writing tips for the beginner: the 10 skills needed to become a writer.

 The ability to do research your chosen topic

 Having research skills is a must for any serious writer, regardless of whether you plan to publish fiction or non-fiction books.
 Research is vital in order to add details that will make your story believable, readable, or valuable to the reader.
-Doing research can be as easy as going on the Internet, although there might be reason to go to a library or conduct interviews, depending on what you’re writing about.
+Doing research can be as easy as going on the Internet, although there might be a reason to go to a library or conduct interviews, depending on what you’re writing about.
 The important thing to remember is that you will need to make time for it.

 If you think about it, writing is a form of acting.
 A good actor is one who knows how to be convincing in the different roles they play.
 As a writer, your mind needs to work in a similar manner, unless, of course, your book is exclusively about you.
 If you’re writing a book with multiple characters, you will need to convincingly and consistently portray the unique personalities of each throughout the story.
 Being able to keep personalities separate and use different voices is a skill that can set you apart from average writers.

 Like most people, you probably have other areas of your life that need your attention, whether it’s a full-time job, caring for kids, or just taking care of yourself.
 Not being able to find the time is among the reasons why many writers fail to start or finish a book.
 But sometimes, the real issue is a lack of being organized.
 For example, having a work schedule and making use of calendars can help to govern how much time you spend on a task and when you might find time for writing, as well as assist in reminding you to do it.
-Organization is not only about managing your time, it also has to do with how you lay out your story when you are ready to write.
+The organization is not only about managing your time, but it also has to do with how you layout your story when you are ready to write.
 For instance, spending time to create a story outline might help your thoughts to flow better.

-Editing & proof reading
+Editing & proofreading

 After you’re finished writing, it’s a good idea to enlist the services of a good proofreader or copy editor.
 But one writing tip is that it might be in your best interest to learn how to do the initial editing yourself.
 Even if you have excellent language skills, your first draft will still, most likely, require some editing.
 This can include removing unnecessary text and re-writing unclear parts.
 Having the skill to do at least one round of editing can make it easier for the proofreader or copy editor to do their job.
 It might also reduce the chances of your draft being sent back to you because it requires too much work to fix.